Skip to main content

 How to Start Building Your First Workflow

-Step 1: Choose one process (lead follow-up is best)
+• Step 1: Choose one process, lead follow-up is usually the best place to start

-Step 4: Layer in AI to improve speed and messaging
+• Step 4: Layer in AI to improve speed, messaging, and content creation

 How PSM Brokerage Helps Agents Build These Systems